Shingles - info for children

 - Stay home and rest.
 Staying home is a good idea as the person with shingles could give chicken pox to someone.
 Once the sores have healed the person cannot pass the infection on.

-- If you need to, take paracetamol for the pain.
-(If the pain is very bad, the doctor might suggest stronger pain relief, but follow the doctor's advice).
-Stronger pain relief can cause people to be sleepy, and they should not ride a bike or operate machinery after taking this sort of medication.
+- If you need to, take paracetamol or ibuprofen for the pain.
+If the pain is very bad, the doctor might suggest stronger pain relief, but follow the doctor's advice.
+(Stronger pain relief can cause people to be sleepy, and they should not ride a bike or operate machinery after taking this sort of medication.)

 - Keep the spots uncovered unless you need to go out.
 They heal better if they are open to the air.